Leases - General Information

 I am a month-to-month Tenant.
 How much notice do I need to give before I move out?

-If you would like to end your lease as a month-to-month Tenant, you will need to review your expired (old) lease to determine what type of notice is needed for you to terminate your month-to-month tenancy.
-If the lease does not address this issue, then you will need to give your Landlord/Manager a written notice to vacate 10 days before next month's rent is due.
+If you would like to end your month-to-month lease, you will need to review your expired (old) lease to determine what type of notice is needed for you to terminate it.
+If the lease does not address this issue, or if you never had a written lease, then you will need to give your Landlord/Manager a written notice to vacate 10 days before next month's rent is due.
 If you do not provide proper notice your lease is automatically renewed for another month until a proper notice to vacate is given to your landlord.

 I am a month-to-month Tenant.
 What rights does my Landlord or Manager have?

 The Landlord has the right to raise your rent at the end of each month with as little as 10-days notice.
-The reason that the Landlord is allowed to do this is because each month is essentially a new one month tenancy and a court may hold that the Tenant has consented to a rent increase if the Tenant has been notified of the increase and remains in the rental unit.
+The Landlord is allowed to do this is because each month is essentially a new one-month tenancy.
+Accordingly, a court may find that the Tenant has consented to a rent increase if the Tenant has been notified of the increase and remains in the rental unit.
 The Landlord has the right to evict you at the end of every month with as little as a 10-day notice.

-The law is not entirely clear as to the proper method for a landlord to raise the rent for a month-to-month tenant.
-If a tenant was originally residing in the rental property under the terms of a written lease and is a month-to-month tenant because you stayed on after the lease expired, you should look closely at the expired (old) lease to see if it addresses the issue of rent/rent increases after the expiration of the lease.
-If the old lease does not address this issue or if you do not have a written lease, some Colorado courts will find that if you received written notice of the rent increase at least ten days before the new month and you stayed in the rental premises, you will have to pay the increased rent.
+The law is not clear as to the proper method.
+If a Tenant was originally residing under a written lease and stayed on after the lease expired, you should look closely at the expired (old) lease to see if it addresses the issue of rent/rent increases after the expiration of the lease.
+If it does not address this issue or if you do not have a written lease, some Colorado courts will find that if you received written notice of the rent increase at least 10 days before the new month and you stayed in the rental premises, you will have to pay the increased rent.

 When is the Landlord allowed to raise my rent?

-Because rent is an agreed term of a lease, it generally cannot be changed without consent by both parties.
+Rarely.
+Because rent is a term of a lease, it generally cannot be changed without consent by both parties.
 However, the Landlord can raise the rent in some circumstances.
-For example, if there is a provision in the lease that allows for rent increases, after the lease has expired.
-Once the lease has expired, or if there is not a lease, the Landlord may be able to raise the rent any time after the end of the lease by giving a written notice at least 10 days before the next rent payment is due.
+There may be a lease provision, for example, that allows for rent increase after the lease has expired.
+Once the lease has expired, or if there is no written lease, the Landlord may be able to raise the rent any time after the end of the lease by giving a written notice at least 10 days before the next payment is due.

-Note: The Landlord cannot raise your rent during the term of the lease.
+Note: The Landlord cannot raise your rent during the period of the lease.